-1.9.1 Load Subject to Liquidated Damages
+1.6.1 Load Subject to Liquidated Damages

-To calculate the load subject to liquidated damages, BPA will multiply the applicable load by the RHWM Ratio.
-The applicable load is defined as the metered load at the Planned NLSL(s) during the 12-month monitoring period minus any Grandfathered Load(s).
-The RHWM Ratio is defined as the lesser of: (1) the difference of the average of the applicable RHWM(s) during the 12-month monitoring period and the average of the applicable Annual Net Requirement(s) during the 12-month monitoring period divided by the Applicable Load or (2) one.
-The load calculation described in this section 1.9.1 is expressed in the following formula:
+To calculate the load subject to liquidated damages, BPA will multiply the applicable load by the CHWM Ratio.
+The applicable load is defined as the metered load at the Planned NLSL(s) during the 12-month monitoring period minus any cumulative prior load.
+The CHWM Ratio is defined as the lesser of: (1) the difference of the applicable CHWM during the 12-month monitoring period and the average of the applicable Annual Net Requirement(s) during the 12-month monitoring period divided by the Applicable Load or (2) one.
+The load calculation described in this section 1.6.1 is expressed in the following formula:

-Applicable Load ×RHWM Ratio =LD Load
+Applicable Load ×CHWM Ratio =LD Load

 Where:

-Applicable Load = the metered load at the Planned NLSL(s) – any Grandfathered load(s)
+Applicable Load = the metered load at the Planned NLSL(s) – any Facility Load Included in the Calculation of Power Eligible at PF Rate

-RHWM Ratio =
+CHWM Ratio =

-Min (Average of RHWMs-Average of Net RequirementsApplicable Load ,1.0)
+Min ( CHWM-Average of Net RequirementsApplicable Load ,1.0)

 LD Load = load subject to liquidated damages